 Evidence will be required to demonstrate that the materials supplied are as per the specifications.
-This will be done through the provision of material certificates and sampling of supplied materials.
+In practice, this will be achieved through the provision of material certificates and sampling of supplied materials.

 Permeability of Sarking

 Sarking is to be Class 3 or 4 in accordance with AS 4200.1.